Argenta Hall: A Civic Engagement Theme Community

 - Seven (7) floors, housing up to 750 residents

 - Main lounge on Mezzaline Level

 - Television and quiet-study lounges on every floor

 - Laundry and vending facilities

-- Each resident has a single, bunkable oak bed with 80" long mattresses.
+- Each resident has a single oak bed with 80" long mattress (beds may be bunked)

 - Each resident has a desk, chair, and dresser